 After my recent trip to the Amalfi Coast, I can guarantee that this is the game you should add to your summer barbecue.
-From one town to the next, I watched groups of Italian grandfathers, uncles, and old friends.
-They were lazing the days away under the shade of olive trees engaged in games of bocce ball.
+I watched groups of Italian grandfathers, uncles, and old friends from one town to the next.
+They were lazing the days away under the shade of olive trees, engaged in games of bocce ball.

-Historians have found evidence that Egyptians were teaching their neighbors how to play bocce ball as early as 5200 B.C.
+Historians have found evidence that Egyptians taught their neighbors how to play bocce ball as early as 5200 B.C.
 Since then, the game has swept across the globe, mostly thanks to Italian immigrants.